 Documents Required

-To claim deduction under section 80DDB, it is mandatory for the assessee to provide a proof of the need for treatment and a proof that the treatment has been actually undertaken.
+To claim deduction under section 80DDB, it is mandatory for the assessee to provide proof of the need for treatment and proof that the treatment has been actually undertaken.
 Therefore, it is compulsory to obtain a prescription for such treatments from a qualified doctor.

 - In case of neurological diseases, a prescription from a Neurologist having a Doctorate of Medicine in Neurology or any equivalent degree is required.